 What do Jupiter Hammon’s writings tell us about him as an educated individual surviving within the structure of enslavement?

-Born into slavery on Long Island and educated alongside his future enslaver, Jupiter Hammon (1711–ca. 1806) endured the American Revolution and witnessed the founding of a new nation.
-Through an analysis of Hammon’s own words, this roundtable will explore how Hammon’s religious beliefs influenced his thoughts about freedom and equality; writing and the exchange of ideas as an act of resistance; and the importance of Jupiter’s works to understanding American history and literature.
+Born into slavery on Long Island, Jupiter Hammon (1711–ca.1806) endured the American Revolution and witnessed the founding of a new nation.
+Through an analysis of Hammon’s own words, this virtual roundtable, presented in partnership with the Suffolk County Historical Society, explored Hammon’s views on freedom and religion; writing as resistance; and the importance of Hammon’s works to understanding American history and literature.

 Cordell Reaves serves as the Historic Preservation and Interpretation Analyst with the NY State Office of Parks, Recreation and Historic Preservation, developing educational programming and events that enable sites to tell complete and inclusive stories.
 His research interests cover a broad swath of New York State history, including colonial slavery, the Underground Railroad, the anti-slavery movement, and the Great Migration.